meilisearch/specifications/text/0132-indexes-api.md

 Update an index.

 The `primaryKey` field can be updated when the index is empty.
-When the `primaryKey` is set to `null`, the indexing process will try to auto-infer the `primaryKey` by searching the first attribute containing `id` in the document payload to index.
+If the `primaryKey` is not defined, the indexing process will try to auto-infer the `primaryKey` by searching the first attribute containing `id` in the first document payload to index.

 ##### 3.2.4.1.
 Request Payload Definition